cmmedoro/CharBERT-main/README.md

 ## Usage
-You may use CharBERT_notebook to reproduce the experiments we did.
+You may use CharBERT_experiments to reproduce the experiments we did.
 Note that the majority of the datasets are dowloadable from HuggingFace, whereas the Twitter dataset used for fine-tuning the model is available here [Twitter_dataset](https://drive.google.com/file/d/1KdX3DOmJZj5m_AmwAZWNfGiUumdgTx2t/view?usp=sharing) and CoNLL-2003 is available here [CoNLL-2003](https://drive.google.com/file/d/10POkHvLQyTqVp-twG7SqDdFCy1weWfLe/view?usp=sharing)